 - Boughton Aluph & Eastwell Neighbourhood Plan Survey Report 2016 – People & Places Partnership

 We will prepare a draft Neighbourhood Plan based on the survey results.
 There is a great deal of consensus in the survey responses which gives us a clear direction for our Plan.

-We expect a draft Plan will be ready towards the end of 2016.
+We expect a draft Plan will be ready in 2018.
 It will go through various stages of public consultation and independent examination.
-There will be a parish referendum in 2017.
+There will be a parish referendum on the final Plan.
 The Neighbourhood Plan must be approved by public vote before it can come into effect.

 Why this matters

 Once adopted, our Neighbourhood Plan will become part of Ashford Borough Council’s statutory Local Plan to 2030 and will be used in making decisions on planning applications in our area.
 As a legal document it will carry real weight in planning decisions.
 Developers and local authority planners will have to take notice of it.